| Are there 'alternatives' to animal experiments?

 to whatever result has been requested by whoever foots the

+bill.
 There are endless possibilities for producing 'irrefutable'

 evidence in support of any theory, through the use of various